strtok/marwood/marwood-wasm/README.md

 # About
-This is a WASM based repl using [xterm-js-rs](https://github.com/segeljakt/xterm-js-rs)
+This is a WASM based repl.

 # Toolchain Dependencies